OsbornePro/NovaKey-Daemon/PROTOCOL.md

 **Status:** implemented (Kyber key schedule + v3 framing) **Scope:** Typing daemon (Linux / macOS / Windows) ⇄ clients (`nvclient`, future phone app)

-This describes how clients send “type this password” requests to the NovaKey service over TCP using:
+This describes how clients send “*type this password*” requests to the NovaKey service over TCP using:

 * **ML-KEM-768** (Kyber-768-compatible KEM) for post-quantum key establishment
 * **XChaCha20-Poly1305** for authenticated encryption of the payload